-Email is one of the largest IT needs for any company, and the last thing you ever want to hear is "Email is down."
-When your email servers fail you, then you are left without a major channel for communication with your customers.
+Email is one of the largest IT needs for any company, and the last thing you ever want to hear is, "Email is down."
+When your email servers fail you, you are left without an effective communication channel with your customers.
 In today's connected world, customers can be highly impatient and expect responses right away, especially during office hours.

-Reliable email, is vital for all companies in all industries.
-There are essentially two choices for email provision: Hosted or On-premise (sometimes called self-hosted).
+Reliable email is vital for all companies in all industries.
+There are essentially two choices for email provision: Hosted or On-premises.
 Which should you choose?

 Advantages of cloud email:

-- Major cloud providers are seldom targeted by email spoof attacks which can get your domain blacklisted as a source of spam.
+5. Major cloud providers are seldom targeted by email spoof attacks, which can get your domain blacklisted as a spam source.

-- You do not have to set up a lot of software, choose between different software packages, etc. You also do not have to pay for software licenses or worry about renewing lots of subscriptions.
-In many cases, it is cheaper to add users to a cloud email package than to licensing on the software you "own."
+8. You do not have to set up a lot of software, choose between different software packages, etc. You also do not have to pay for software licenses or worry about renewing lots of subscriptions.
+In many cases, the cost per user is very reasonable compared to licensing fees for in-house solutions.

-- Your email data is often backed up on the cloud servers unless you explicitly delete it, which can be very handy if you suddenly realize you need a "paper trail" for some reason.
+10. Your email data can be backed up on the cloud servers, which can be very handy if you suddenly realize you need a "paper trail" for some reason.

 Advantages of self-hosting:

-- It can be cheaper after the initial investment in servers- no external hosting or management fees.
+1. It can be cheaper after the initial investment in servers- no ongoing hosting or management fees.

-- You have complete control over the servers and environment.
-In some cloud environments, you may not be allowed to change some of the configuration settings.
+2. You have complete control over the servers and environment.
+In most cloud environments, you not be allowed to change some of the configuration settings.

-- It can sometimes be more accessible to take and keep good backups, which is particularly important if you are involved in an industry with burdensome compliance requirements.
+6. It can sometimes be more accessible to take and keep good backups, mainly if you are involved in an industry with burdensome compliance requirements.

-For the vast majority of companies, especially those with only a few employees, it is a shift in cost for a hosted email solution.
-It is also often more secure, which is better for your company's reputation and the safety and convenience of your customers.
-If you are looking to move your email (or other functions) to the cloud, then click here for a cloud review.
+For most companies, especially those with fewer employees, a hosted email solution is a cost shift.
+It is also often more secure, which is better for your company's reputation and your customers' safety and convenience.
+If you are looking to move your email (or other functions) to the cloud, click here for a cloud review.